Momentum via Primal Averaging: Theoretical Insights and Learning Rate Schedules for Non-Convex Optimization: Introduction

-where $\left\Vert \nabla f(x)\right\Vert \leq G$, $\mathbb{E}\left[\left\Vert \nabla f(x,\xi)-\nabla f(x)\right\Vert ^{2}\right]\leq\sigma^{2}$ and $C$ is a positive constant, for method Eq. \ref{eq:standard-mom}.
+where $\left\Vert \nabla f(x)\right\Vert \leq G$, $\mathbb{E}\left[\left\Vert \nabla f(x,\xi)-\nabla f(x)\right\Vert ^{2}\right]\leq\sigma^{2}$, $C$ is a positive constant, and f is $L$-Lipschitz smooth, for method Eq. \ref{eq:standard-mom}.
 This rate is much looser than the rate we establish in this work, and our rate includes no unspecified constants. \citet{yujinyang2020} consider the distributed non-convex setting, where they establish a rate that is also looser than our own.
 A general result of almost-sure convergence is shown by \citet{Gadat18} in the non-convex setting.

 Recently, \citet{sebbouh2020convergence} establish rates for the convex and strongly convex settings in the stochastic case that mirror the tight rates in the deterministic case of \citet{Ghadimi2014}, using a Lyapunov function analysis.
 Along with \citealp{primal_averaging} and \citealp{defazio2020factorial}, this line of work shows that the primary advantage of the heavy ball method over SGD is that it it is possible to show tight convergence of the last-iterate, rather than an average of iterates (as for SGD).
 Last-iterate convergence rates for SGD are weaker than the average iterate convergence unless very careful parameter schemes are used \citep{Jain19}, and even then only when the stopping time is known in advance.